Undergraduate Academic Advising

 Registration at Mason

 Students in good standing (GPA at or above 2.0) are eligible to enroll in up to 18 hours of coursework per semester.
 In exceptional circumstances, students may request an overload of the maximum credit hours allowed.
 Credits must be approved by advisor and department before submitting form to the CVPA Academic Affairs Office.

 All undergraduate students who are planning an absence from George Mason must submit a formal request for Leave of Absence to the Registrar's Office.
 Students do not need to complete the form if they are participating in a university-sponsored study abroad program or have received permission to study elsewhere.

-Students who wish to take a course at a different institution must get pre-approval from the academic dean for the course requested.
-There are specific circumstances when this can be approved, so students should review the policies in the catalog before submitting a request.
+Students who wish to take a course at a different institution must get pre-approval from the CVPA academic dean and the academic dean for the requested course (two signatures).
+There are specific circumstances when this can be approved.

 Students who wish to study abroad must first receive permission from the Mason Study Abroad office and their program dean in order to have the credit transfer back to Mason.
 Visit the Mason Abroad Office's website for more information on opportunities.

 Students who wish to request to take a course at an institution within the consortium must have permission from the CVPA Academic Affairs office and the Registrar's Office.
 See item AP.1.4.9. in the University Catalog for more information.

 Students who have been away from the university who either did not submit a leave of absence form or were ineligible to take a formal leave of absence, and who have been away for less than two years must re-enroll in order to register for courses.